 A list of UPU-certified critical facilities and their associated DOs, indicating the year of certification, the level achieved and the start and end dates of the certification validity, is available via the link here.

-Reporting of detained mail
+Form - Reporting of detained mail

 The Transport Group is collecting data from designated operators on alarm incidents, in coordination with the Postal Security Group and the International Air Transport Association (IATA).